Aviva has been using OS data from the very beginning of their involvement with Geographical Information Systems (GIS) and geospatial data.

-Aviva Insurance UK has been using Ordnance Survey data from the very beginning of their involvement with GI systems and data in 2003.
-The datasets are used by Aviva’s commercial property underwriters to assess risk and manage accumulation whilst also being used by their dedicated GIS team.
-The team use Aviva’s desktop GI systems (ESRI ArcGIS) to process flood and other peril models; provide rating factors for use in pricing models; and to support the business by providing spatial analysis and geo-visualisation.
+Their commercial property underwriters use OS datasets to assess risk and manage accumulation.
+Their dedicated GIS team use their desktop GI systems (ESRI ArcGIS) to process flood and other peril models, provide rating factors for use in pricing models, and to support the business by providing spatial analysis and geo-visualisation.

-As a result of Aviva’s longstanding investment in geo-technologies it has enabled many customers who previously found it hard to obtain property insurance to get cover.
-Their extensive use of GI systems and spatial information allows Aviva to accurately and efficiently assess each customer’s individual circumstances to offer the right price for the right risk.
+Their extensive use of GI Systems and geospatial information allows them to accurately and efficiently assess each customer’s individual circumstances – to offer the right price for the right risk.

-Eleanor is excited about the future, she enthuses ‘Geo-systems are increasingly being used by non-GIS experts.
-The general population are becoming more familiar with GI systems and data thanks to systems such as Google maps, route planners and other location based services which have become part of everyday life.’
+Eleanor is excited about the future, saying, ‘Geo-systems are increasingly being used by non-GIS experts.
+The general population are becoming more familiar with GI systems and data thanks to systems such as Google maps, route planners and other location-based services which have become part of everyday life.’

 This trend is now being seen in the commercial organisation where non-GIS professionals want to analyse their data not just via traditional spreadsheets and graphs, but by viewing their data on a map.